-- 6. A report will be prepared, following the risk analysis, for consideration by the Local Governing Body who will consider what resources are, or will be made, available to deal with the recommendations. - 7.
+- 1. To ensure effective and efficient management of the School policy, a security sub-committee of Governors (the Business Committee) has been established. - 2.
+The Business Committee will meet at least once each term (and more frequently as appropriate). - 3.
+The Premises Manager will liaise with Officers from the local Police, the Fire Service, and the County Council as necessary, in the pursuit of developing risk reduction strategies. - 4.
+A register of security incidents will be introduced and maintained by the school.
+This will contain details of any situation, incident or potential problem which will require consideration by the Business Committee. - 5.
 Where considered appropriate by the Business Committee, staff, students and parents at the school will be made aware of what measures are being taken, together with the reasons why.
-The support of staff, students and parents will be encouraged. - 8.
+The support of staff, students and parents will be encouraged. - 6.
 All matters affecting the well-being of staff and students within the school will be subject to on-going review and therefore this policy will evolve according to the school's needs.
-However, this policy will be reviewed regularly. - 9.
-The process of developing and operating a comprehensive security policy will be supported by training for staff and governors. - 10.
+However, this policy will be reviewed regularly. - 7.
+The process of developing and operating a comprehensive security policy will be supported by training for staff and governors. - 8.
 The chosen solutions will be kept under review for their effectiveness.